-6 quick ways to clear space on an overstuffed Android device
+10 quick ways to clear space on an overstuffed Android device

 But those searchable offline “areas” come at a cost: storage space, and potentially lots of it.
 Indeed, a single offline map can consume more than a gigabyte of storage depending on the size of the area.

-You can check how much space your offline maps have staked out by tapping the three-line menu button in the top left corner of the main Google Maps interface, then tap Offline.
-The storage used by each offline map is displayed below its nam.
+You can check how much space your offline maps have staked out by tapping the three-line menu button in the top left corner of the main Google Maps interface, then tapping Offline.
+The storage used by each offline map is displayed below its name.
 Tap the map and tap Delete to reclaim its storage space.

 6. Unload your least-used apps

-I love the fact that I can download and install Android apps to my devices remotely from a desktop Web browser.
+I love the fact that I can download and install Android apps to my devices remotely from a desktop web browser.
 The downside?
 My Android handsets tend to be overstuffed with too many apps, many of them used only once (or even never).

 The solution, of course, is to delete some of those apps—ideally, the ones you use the least.
+There are also several apps that can track your app usage and tell you which apps you’re using the least, among them: App Usage, App Tracker, and QualityTime.
+But the best judge of the apps you don’t want is you.
+You can either browse your app drawer to find any apps you don’t need anymore, or check out your library in the Play Store.

-To do so, open the Play Store app, tap the three-line menu button in the top right corner of the screen, tap My apps & games, then tap the Installed tab.
+To find a list of everything on your phone, open the Play Store app, tap the three-line menu button in the top right corner of the screen, tap My apps & games, then tap the Installed tab.
 Next, tap the Sort button near the top-right corner of the screen, then pick an option, such as Size or—better yet—Last Used.
 If you sort your apps according to Last Used, scroll to the very bottom of the list to see which apps you use the least.
 See a seldom-used app you could do without?
 Tap it, then tap Uninstall.

-There are also several apps that can track your app usage and tell you which apps you’re using the least.
-Among them: App Usage, App Tracker, and QualityTime.